 By the early 1970s, the theater was known more as a magnet for drug dealers and crime than as an entertainment destination.
 When a female victim was attacked in the theater’s restroom in 1972, the city moved to immediately shut down the Palace completely.

 After a few years of relative quiet, investors reopened the venue as the Star Palace Theater in an effort to recapture the historic building’s former glory.
-It featured movies and live community theater performances, and several new retail outlets opened in leased space on the ground level.
+It featured movies and live community theater performances.
+Several new retail outlets opened in leased space on the ground level.
 However, the property owners’ failure to pay the utility bills led to the theater shutting down again just a few months later.

 Except for a short-lived 1976 reincarnation as the Star Academy of Performing Arts and Sciences, the building remained vacant and abandoned for the next decade.
-A new group of investors purchased the property at a tax sale in 1986 with plans to complete a $1 million renovation of the theater and storefronts, but their promises went largely unfulfilled, and with crime remaining a major issue in the area, the building was deserted again by the start of the 1990s.
+A new group of investors purchased the property at a tax sale in 1986 with plans to complete a $1 million renovation of the theater and storefronts.
+However, their promises went largely unfulfilled.
+With crime remaining a major issue in the area, the building was deserted again by the start of the 1990s.

-In 2005, preservation groups successfully lobbied to save the building, but with the caveat that they find a developer willing to purchase and restore the old theater.
-Though the buyer they identified failed to follow through on the renovation plans, the city never moved to tear down the building, and it remains in its tragically dilapidated state.
+In 2005, preservation groups successfully lobbied to save the building.
+However, it came with the caveat that they find a developer willing to purchase and restore the old theater.
+Though the buyer they identified failed to follow through on the renovation plans, the city never moved to tear down the building.
+Today, it remains in its tragically dilapidated state.

 Gary Post Office (Gary)

-This sprawling structure in downtown Gary was built in 1936 as a component of President Franklin D. Roosevelt’s New Deal efforts to provide jobs for millions of unemployed workers while investing in American infrastructure.
+This sprawling structure in downtown Gary was built in 1936 as a component of President Franklin D. Roosevelt’s New Deal efforts.
+It was set up to provide jobs for millions of unemployed workers while investing in American infrastructure.
 The building was designed by architect Howard Lovewell Cheney, and its severe lines and geometric design are typical of government buildings of that era.

 Though it buzzed with activity during the city’s peak economic years just after World War II, business ground to a halt in the 1960s as the steel industry withered.
-With a dwindling population and faltering economy, the city no longer required the massive building or the services provided by the postal workers inside, and its doors closed for good in the 1970s.
+With a dwindling population and faltering economy, the city no longer required the massive building or the services provided by the postal workers inside.
+In the end, its doors closed for good in the 1970s.

 Over the four decades since it was abandoned, vandals and Mother Nature have ravaged the building’s interior.
-Nearly all furniture and other items of value have long since been stripped away, leaving only crumbling walls, broken skylights and floors coated in dust and debris.
+Nearly all furniture and other items of value have long since been stripped away.
+This has left only crumbling walls, broken skylights and floors coated in dust and debris.
 A few rusted, empty safes—their combination locks frozen by time—are scattered throughout the rooms, along with the rotting bones of wooden drawers and desks built into the walls.

-The natural light flooding in from holes in the roof and windows have allowed new plant life to flourish within the structure, with moss, grass and even a few small trees sprouting up from the ground floor.
+The natural light flooding in from holes in the roof and windows have allowed new plant life to flourish within the structure.
+Moss, grass and even a few small trees have sprouted up from the ground floor.

 Union Station (Gary)

 Gary’s Union Station is yet another once-grand structure that has since become an eyesore.
-Built in 1910 to handle traffic from Chicago’s booming steel plants, the station was built in the Beaux-Arts style using mainly cast-in-place concrete and reinforced steel, which has allowed its exterior to remain relatively unscathed, even as its interior has been gutted since it shut down in the 1950s.
+Built in 1910 to handle traffic from Chicago’s booming steel plants, the station was built in the Beaux-Arts style using mainly cast-in-place concrete and reinforced steel.
+This has allowed its exterior to remain relatively unscathed, even as its interior has been gutted since it shut down in the 1950s.

-In addition to carrying workers and supplies to the steel plants in Chicago, the station became a regional transportation hub that carried thousands of young soldiers in the area to report for duty in World War II.
+In addition to carrying workers and supplies to the steel plants in Chicago, the station became a regional transportation hub.
+It carried thousands of young soldiers in the area to report for duty in World War II.

-As the steel industry declined in the mid-20th century, so did the need for commuter rail service, rendering the impressive neoclassical building essentially obsolete.
-It was completely abandoned in the 1950s, with only scavengers, vandals and vagrants entering its doors for the next half-century.
+As the steel industry declined in the mid-20th century, so did the need for commuter rail service.
+This rendered the impressive neoclassical building essentially obsolete.
+It was completely abandoned in the 1950s.
+Only scavengers, vandals and vagrants entered its doors for the next half-century.

 In 2017, a group of activists, artists and urban explorers known as the Decay Devils began lobbying to have the building added to the National Register of Historic Places.
-They finally succeeded in 2019, and with its establishment as a national landmark, the group has continued to rally for its preservation and restoration.
+They finally succeeded in 2019.
+With its establishment as a national landmark, the group has continued to rally for its preservation and restoration.
 They have cleaned up the grounds, added bright murals to its exterior walls, installed a marker describing the station’s historical significance and planted a garden on the property.